jneeven/pybash/README.md

 some_test_string
 ```

-## Roadmap:
+## Running from a different virtual environment
-- Support running from a virtual environment
+To run your pybash scripts from a different virtual environment, simply make sure that that environment has `pybashrc` installed and `pybash-configure` has been run from there once.
+Once that is done, `pybashrc` will simply execute your scripts with the currently active virtual environment!